rizerzero/Mailman/readme.md

 NPM Configuration - You need to change this by hand on each installation.
 I have included dev.package.json and prod.package.json to display the necessary changes for NPM workers.
 Make sure to update only the "scripts" block, and keep any packages that are required in package.json

+Please note, all NPM commands run on vagrant need to have the --no-bin-links flag applied to this.
+This is because vagrant does not allow symlinks.

 * npm install (must run with --no-bin-links command on Homestead)
 * bower install